William-Uemura/William-Uemura.github.io/index.md

 # My Programming Profile

-### My name is William Uemura.
-I'm a high schooler with an intense interest in programming who builds projects all the time.
-Below is an accessible list of most of my programming projects.
+My name is William Uemura.
+I'm a high schooler with an intense love for programming who builds projects all the time.
+Below is an accessible list of most of the projects that I've worked on.

+The idea for this profile page was basically ripped off from [this site](https://pfg.pw).

 ## My projects: